mtlynch/logpaste/docs/deployment/fly.io.md

 # Deploy LogPaste to fly.io

 fly.io is the best host I've found for LogPaste.
-It fits in the free tier, and you get a free SSL certificate.
+You can run up to three instances 24/7 for a month under their free tier, which includes free SSL certificates.

 ## Pre-requisites

 You'll need a fly.io account.
 You should have `fly` [already installed](https://fly.io/docs/fly/installing/) and authenticated on your machine.

+You'll also need a storage bucket and [IAM credentials](https://aws.amazon.com/iam/) on Amazon S3 or an S3-compatible storage service.

 ## Set your environment variables